 Tabulation of census and survey data on child survivorship Asian and Pacific Census Forum 3(1), August 1976, 5-6.

-Demographic concepts for the study of small populations.
+Demographic concepts and techniques for the study of small populations.
 Chapter 2 of Pacific Atoll Populations, ed.
 Vern Carroll, University Press of Hawaii, Honolulu, 1975.

 Fertility estimation by the own-children method: a methodological elaboration.
 Lee-Jay Cho and Griffith Feeney.
 Technical Appendix to Estimates of Current Fertility for the Republic of Korea and Its Geographic Subdivisions: 1959-1970, Lee-Jay Cho, Yonsei University Press, Seoul, 1974.